sunidhiii/pari-mutuel-betting-game/README.md

 # pari-mutuel-betting-game
 pari-mutuel betting game

-# Steps to compile and eploy the smart contract
+# Steps to compile and deploy the smart contract
 1. npm i (`node version 18`)
 2. npm run compile ( to compile the contract)
 3. npm run `deploy:testnet` to deploy the smart contract on testnet. (currently using binance)